Culture and Heritage Itinerary

 Day 1: Harrison Hot Springs

-Since Harrison is a place of connection and inspiration, it’s not surprising then that the Harrison River Valley is home to several artists, artisans, and musicians.
+Since Harrison Hot Springs is a place of connection and inspiration, it’s not surprising that the Harrison River Valley is home to several artists, artisans, and musicians.
 The local art scene is built on years of tradition of honouring music, dance, theatre, and visual arts.
+Since 1978 Harrison has been home to the Harrison Festival Society, a strange but wondrous collection of music and art lovers, volunteers, and just plain artists!
+Not only do they produce The Annual Harrison Festival of the Arts, but they also bring their Season of Performing Arts, among other arts & culture events to the Village.
+Hopefully, your visit to the Harrison River Valley coincides with one of their concerts!

-Start your day with a visit to Canwest Art Gallery located in the heart of Harrison Hot Springs Village.
-You’ll discover everything from pottery and glassworks to original paintings and jewellery.
+Start your day with a visit to the Canwest Art Gallery located in the heart of Harrison Hot Springs Village.
+Proudly presenting paintings, sculptures, pottery, wooden carvings, glassware, jewelry, and many delicious confections.

 In the early afternoon, we recommend an interpretive tour with Harrison Eco Tours.
-You can choose a kayak or jet boat adventure.
-You’ll travel along Harrison River and see ancient petroglyphs and a sunken steamship.
-Lunch will be included on the Sts’Ailes beach where you will also receive a traditional welcome.
+Choosing from either a kayak or jet boat adventure, you’ll travel along Harrison River to view ancient petroglyphs and a sunken steamship.

 Day 2: Harrison Mills

-Located near the junction of the Harrison and Fraser Rivers, Kilby Historic Site stands as the only reminder of the once thriving community of Harrison Mills.
+Located near the junction of the Harrison and Fraser Rivers, Kilby Historic Site stands as the only reminder of the once-thriving community of Harrison Mills.
 Reconnect with the past and explore the 1906 General Store Museum.
-You will be greeted by interpreters in period costume and see product packaging dating back to the 1920s and 1930s.
+You will be greeted by interpreters in period costumes and see product packaging dating back to the early 1900’s.
 Don’t miss the intriguing artifacts in the heritage Post Office and Manchester House Hotel as both were an integral part of the Harrison Mills community at the turn of the twentieth century.
+In the galleries and exhibit rooms, you’ll find pictures of the Kilby and Pretty families (the latter are the original owners of Sandpiper Resort’s Rowena’s Inn on the River).
 You will also see a working farm where you can visit and feed the animals.

 Day 3

-Located between Agassiz and Hope, head to Ruby Creek Art Gallery in the morning.
-This beautiful gallery is owned and operated by the Sq’ewá:lxw (Skawahlook) First Nation and features an extraordinary collection of Pacific Northwest Native art including limited edition prints, gold and solver carved jewelry, hand-carved boxes, chests plaques, handcrafted drums, soapstone carvings, and textiles.
+Along scenic Highway #7 (Lougheed Highway) between the towns of Agassiz and Hope, the Ruby Creek Art Gallery welcomes all in their timber-framed gallery.
+Proudly owned and operated by Sq’ewá:lxw First Nation, they are committed to promoting the work of the finest Northwest First Nations artists.
+The Gallery features an extraordinary collection of Pacific Northwest Native art which includes limited edition prints, gold and silver carved jewelry,